 One or more interactive elements has been excluded from this version of the text.
+You can view them online here: https://pressbooks.wtamu.edu/

 Successful communication, whether intended for personal use, for use within an organization, or for a wide audience, can help people to understand each other and to get things done.